pishleback/TuringPatterns/README.md

 # TuringPatterns

+Run main.py to use this program.

 Controls:
-Mousewheel & mouse position to change feed and kill parameters wsad to change lighting position
+Mousewheel & mouse position to change feed and kill parameters.